Interview: Samuel Baafi, World Vision Communications Manager

 How do you think video will impact the amount of people you are able to reach?

 As I said, people are just reading less these days.
 They are more attracted to video and a powerful video seen is a lot more likely to be shared and spread like wildfire.
-So we believe this will need to more people seeing the work that we’re doing for the vulnerable children of Mali.
+So we believe this will lead to more people seeing the work that we’re doing for the vulnerable children of Mali.